Identification of Child Penalties: Empirical Context and Identification Setup

-Throughout, for a given gender $g$ I will focus on $2\times2$ comparisons: treatment group $d$, control group $d^\prime$, target age $a$ and pre-treatment age $d-1$.
-Following \textcite{melentyeva2023child}, I set the control group to be the closest-not-yet-treated treatment group, i.e., $d^\prime=a + 1$.
+\paragraph{$2\times2$ comparisons.} For a given gender $g$, consider a comparison between a treatment group $d$ and a control group $d^\prime$, and between a target age $a$ and a pre-treatment age $d-1$.
+Following \citet{melentyeva2023child}, I set the control group to be $d^\prime=a + 1$, the closest-not-yet-treated treatment group.
 For example, if $a = 30$ then $d^\prime = 31$, if $a = 31$ then $d^\prime = 32$, and so on.
-I discuss aggregation across treatment groups in Appendix \ref{sec:aggregation}.
+In event-study terms, the target age $a$ corresponds to event time $e = a - d$, so the $2\times2$ objects defined below are the building blocks of the event-study estimator in~\eqref{eq:cp_main_res}.
+I introduce each object below with its full arguments and then suppress $(d,d^\prime,a)$ for brevity.